harry-samuels/DoplingEvolution/README.md

 - '***X***' : end the simulation
     - Typing "X" will cause the simulation to ask for confirmation of termination, and typing X a second time will permanently end the simulation
     - This command, like all others, will have no effect while either the 'speed' or 'jumpstart' command are being used, and cannot be used to exit them prematurely

+# Quickstart Guide
+*Here's how to jump right in:*
+1. Run the main.py python file in terminal from the simulation directory
+2. Press 'Enter' to advance the simulation turn by turn
+3. Type the 'jumpstart' command and enter '200' generations when prompted
+    + This will give the doplings time to evolve slightly "intelligent" behaviors
+4. Type the 'multitrack' command to select a random dopling to track
+5. See what happens!

+What's Next?
+- *You can let the doplings evolve even further by using 'jumpstart' to reach even higher generations!*
+- *You can build walls using the 'wall' command and see how the doplings respond!*
+    - *You can also build custom maps like the ones in the "custom_maps" folder*
+- *You can save an interesting dopling and try tinkering around with its .json file, then load it back up and see how it acts!*
+- *You can open up the inputs.py file and change the default values around to see how it changes the doplings' evolution!*